mucherino/teaching/GPU/README.md

 ## Computing the sum of two vectors

-This program in CUDA is for performing a such simpler operation (in comparison with what proposed above): the sum of two vectors.
-But in this CUDA program, we are going to pay attention to the way the threads collect data from the global memory during the executions.
+This program in CUDA is for performing a very simple operation: the sum of two $n$-dimensional vectors.
+This CUDA program is here proposed with the aim of focusing our attention on how threads can collect data from the global memory during the executions.

 The program initially generates the two vectors (of given length $n$) and then it computes the sum of the two vectors in three different